SANDESHHAGAVNE/AtliQ-Mart-Supply-Chain-Analytics-SQL-Project/README.md

 ---

-### 2️⃣0️⃣ Customers with OT and IF performance below 80%
+### 2️⃣0️⃣ Use a CTE to calculate the percentage of orders delivered on-time and in-full for each customer, then select the customers with performance below 80% for both metrics

 ```sql
 WITH customer_performance AS (